tardis-dev/mango-bowl/README.md

 - `eventTimestamp` is a timestamp of trade provided by DEX (with seconds precision) in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)

-- `takerAccount` and `makerAccount` fields provide info regarding maker and taker open account addresses that constitute the trade
+- `taker*` and `maker*` fields provide info regarding maker and taker orders that constitute the trade

 ```ts
 {